 We will generally cover a drug on the plan's Drug List as long as you follow the other coverage rules explained in this chapter and the use of the drug is a medically accepted indication.
-A "medically accepted indication" is a use of the drug that is either.
+A "medically accepted indication" is a use of the drug that is either:

 - Approved by the Food and Drug Administration.
 (That is, the Food and Drug Administration has approved the drug for the diagnosis or condition for which it is being prescribed.) - -- or -- supported by certain reference books.
-(These reference books are the American Hospital Formulary Service Drug Information; the DRUGDEX Information System; and the USPDI or its successor; and, for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology, or their successors.)
+(These reference books are the American Hospital Formulary Service Drug Information; the DRUGDEX Information System; and, for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology, or their successors.)